spiral/docs/docs/en/framework/scopes.md

    distinct and meaningful name to avoid any ambiguity.

 2. **Default Bindings for Named Scopes:** Named scopes can have default bindings associated with them.
-It's important to note that default bindings do not affect already created container instances, except for the root container.
+It's important to note that changing of default bindings does not affect already created container instances with the same scope name, except for the root container.
 Default bindings provide a convenient way to set up common dependencies for a particular named scope.

 3. **Root Scope Name:** The most parent scope in the hierarchy is named the root scope by default.
 The root scope serves